Papain Benefits, Uses, Side Effects, Supplements, Dosage, FAQs

 There is concern about the possibility of allergic reactions when using creams or ointments made with the enzyme topically.
 If you have an allergy or sensitivity to papain, you may experience skin irritation, redness or blisters when you apply the enzyme to your skin.

 It’s believed that people who are allergic to kiwi and fig may also be allergic to papain.
-People who experience allergy symptoms after being exposed to these fruits should definitely be cautious when using papain topically or internally.
+People who experience allergy symptoms after being exposed to these fruits should definitely be cautious when using it topically or internally.

-Because papain may lower blood pressure, people with diabetes and hypoglycemia should use the enzyme with caution and under the care of a health care professional.
+Because papain may lower blood pressure, people with diabetes and hypoglycemia should use the enzyme with caution and under the care of a healthcare professional.

 The enzyme should not be consumed or used by people who are on blood thinners, as it may increase your bleeding risk.
 It’s also important to avoid using it at least two weeks before any scheduled surgery.

-Sources and Dosage Recommendations
+Sources and dosage

 Papain is available in several forms, including as capsules, tablets, powders, chewable gummies, creams and ointments.

-Consuming too much papain can lead to adverse side effects, so avoid exceeding 400 milligrams per day, unless advised otherwise by your doctor.
+Consuming too much papain can lead to adverse side effects, so avoid exceeding 400 milligrams per day unless advised otherwise by your doctor.
 There is some evidence that taking higher amounts (up to 1,500 milligrams per day by mouth) of the enzyme can be beneficial, but this should be approved by your doctor.

 Papain topicals, including creams and ointments, can be applied to areas of inflammation, redness, burning sensation and pain.
 Before using the topical on a large surface area, perform a patch test to rule out an allergy or sensitivity to the enzyme.